 The investigation must be the work of the reporter, not a report of an investigation made by someone else.:

 This is the kind of reporting for which The Austin Bulldog was founded.
 We’ve got a fire in the belly and a passion for investigative reporting.

-Although we will seek other grants, they are an uncertain source for ongoing funding.
+We have sought other grants without success and concluded that grants are an uncertain source for ongoing funding.

-Continued reporting operations will depend entirely on gaining community support through tax-deductible donations.
+Continued reporting operations must therefore depend entirely on gaining community support through tax-deductible donations.

 The Austin Bulldog has no hidden agendas, no invisible men or women behind the curtain to influence what we do or do not investigate.
 To that end, the names of all contributors are gratefully acknowledged and permanently recognized on this website.

 While contributors may request anonymity, we much prefer to list our donors by name so that there can be no question of the source of funds that make our work possible, or how our coverage may have been influenced.